Xilinx/VMC_Help/HDL/fir_compiler_v7_2_ssr/README.md

 ##### Rate Change Type
 This field is applicable to Interpolation and Decimation filter types.
-Used to specify an Integer or Fixed_Fractional rate change.
+For Vector FIRs, only an Integer rate change is supported.

 ##### Interpolation Rate Value
 This field is applicable to all Interpolation filter types and